Note: this post has been updated as of June 1, 2018 to reflect current recommendations and information.

 Come summertime, you can’t think of Omaha without thinking of the Collegiate Baseball Championship.
 The annual tournament blends America’s favorite pastime with Omaha’s flair for celebration (and food).
 Locals look forward to it all year and baseball fans reserve their spots at games, in hotels, and at tailgates months in advance.

 If you’re anything like us, you’re probably counting down the days until game time.
 Use our guide to find details about what’s going on during the series, our favorite nearby hot spots to grab a bite, and even events taking place outside of the tournament!

-For information on game schedules, be sure to visit them online for more details.
+For more information and game schedules, be sure to visit them online for more details.

 The History of the Series in Omaha